Quick Guide to Fixing Computer Hardware

 You can also set the UEFI/BIOS to test the memory upon startup at the expense of a longer boot.
 This test will not be as thorough as Memtest86 or Hiren's.

 An easier way is to use the online "memory finder" tools provided by various memory vendors.
 You just enter the manufacturer and model of your computer and the online tool burps back which memory sticks will work in your PC.
+(You don't have to buy anything to use these free tools.)

-When you add memory into your computer, ensure it's seated correctly before booting.
 If the memory is not inserted properly most computers will beep and refuse to boot, telling you to re-seat.
 Hopefully no damage resulted.

 After adding memory, always enter your UEFI/BIOS configuration panels on your next boot to ensure it's properly recognized before booting all the way into your operating system.